Mindfulness meditation: 14 simple exercises to cultivate serenity

 Mindfulness meditation with sacred geometry symbols

-- Merging with the symbol: Imagine merging with the symbol.
+Now imagine that you are merging with the symbol.
 Feel yourself becoming an integral part of its lines and shapes.
-Feel connected to the energy and meaning it represents.
+Feel connected to the energy it emanates.
+If thoughts arise, observe them and let them pass like clouds.
+Gently bring your attention back to the symbol.

 What's the best app for meditation?